Stjaertfena/lab-2-undoing-changes/README.md

 1. With the orphaned commit identified, push the branch to your forked remote repo.

-Congratulations, you have now completed the first part of this assignment! 🎉
+Congratulations, you have now completed the first part of this assignment!
+Simply amending the last unpublished commit. 🎉

 ### Move branches/commits (committed in wrong branch) and reset original branch
 1. Switch to the `main` branch and verify it's set up to track it's remote counterpart `origin/main`.

-1. Open the file [/src/index.html](./src/index.html) and edit the first paragraph; commit your changes (but don't push it).
+1. Open the file `/src/index.html` (again, in your forked repo) and edit the first paragraph (write whatever you like); commit your changes (but don't push it!).

 1. Now make two additional changes to the file (for example adding a couple of more paragraphs).
-Make sure to commit the changes in two separate commits (but don't push the commits).
+Make sure to commit the changes in two separate commits (but don't push the commits!).

 You should now have a history where you're three commits ahead of `origin/main`, `git status` should tell you this.